-A second kind of authority has to do with taking actions unilaterally - that is, without having to get permission first.
+A second kind of authority has to do with taking actions unilaterally-that is, without having to get permission first.
 In this sense of the word, we do have a lot of organizational problems.
-I meet project managers who have project budgets in the millions of dollars (as much as \$35 million in one case), yet who must have allexpenditures approved.
-If a project plan and budThere are two kinds of authority: One is power over people, and the other is the ability to make decisions and to act unilaterally.

-get have been approved before the work was started, and if the project manager is spending within the approved limits of the plan, why should she have to get more signatures for approved expenditures?
+I meet project managers who have project budgets in the millions of dollars (as much as \$35 million in one case), yet who must have all expenditures approved.
+If a project plan and budget have been approved before the work was started, and if the project manager is spending within the approved limits of the plan, why should she have to get more signatures for approved expenditures?
 Only if a deviation from the plan is going to result should more signatures be needed, and then the plan should be revised to reflect those changes.